thekingm249/AIO-DASHBOARD/README.md

 Please always check the links to have the latest and updated versions This plugins are only required for LMU.
 No third pary plugins are needed for other games.

-# For tires Slip/Lock (AC, ACC ,AC EVO, AC RALLY, LMU, RF2, RRRE, F1 2018-2023, Gran Turismo 7, Project CARS 1 and 2, AMS2) :
+# For tires Slip/Lock (AC, ACC ,AC EVO, AC RALLY, LMU, RF2, RRRE, F1 2018-2025,Project Motor Racing, Dirt Rally 2, Gran Turismo 7, Project CARS 1 and 2, AMS2) :
 Download and install the Viper4gh plugin for calculating wheels slip/lock ( place the *.dll file in main simhub directory and activate it in Simhub) https://github.com/viper4gh/SimHub-Plugin-CalcLngWheelSlip/releases/